Upanayana: Doubts about Upanayanam in old texts

 Scholars state that the details and restrictions in the Upanayana ceremony is likely to have been inserted into ancient texts in a more modern era.
 Hermann Oldenberg, for example, states that Upanayana — the solemn reception of the pupil by the teacher to teach him the Veda — is joined into texts of Vedic texts at places that simply do not make any contextual sense, do not match the style, and are likely to be a corruption of the ancient texts.
 For example, in Satapatha Brahmana, the Upanayana rite of passage text appears in the middle of a dialogue about Agnihotra; after the Upanayana verse end, sage Saukeya abruptly returns to the Agnihotra and Uddalaka.
 Oldenberg states that the Upanayana discussion is likely an insertion into the older text.

-Kane states in his History of Dharmasastra reviews, as well as other scholars, that there is high likelihood of interpolation, insertion and corruption in dharma sutras and dharma sastra texts on Upanayana-related rite of passage.
-Patrick Olivelle notes the doubts in postmodern scholarship about the presumed reliability of Manusmriti manuscripts.
+Kane, in his History of Dharmasastra reviews, as well as other scholars, state that there is high likelihood of interpolation, insertion and corruption in dharma sutras and dharma sastra texts on the Upanayana-related rite of passage.
+Patrick Olivelle notes the doubts in postmodern scholarship about the presumed reliability of Manusmṛti manuscripts.
 He writes, "Manusmriti was the first Indian legal text introduced to the western world through the translation of Sir William Jones in 1794".
 This was based on the Calcutta manuscript with the commentary of Kulluka, which has been assumed to be the reliable vulgate version, and translated repeatedly from Jones in 1794 to Doniger in 1991.
-The reliability of the Manusmriti manuscript used since colonial times, states Olivelle, is "far from the truth.
+The reliability of the Manusmṛti manuscript used since colonial times, states Olivelle, is "far from the truth.
 Indeed, one of the great surprises of my editorial work has been to discover how few of the over fifty manuscripts that I collated actually follow the vulgate in key readings."

 Regional variations

 Nepal

-In Nepal, a ceremony is held which combines choodakarma (tonsure, shave the head) and Upanayana saṃskāra locally known as Bratabandha (Sanskrit brata = promise, bandhan = to be bound).
+In Nepal, a ceremony is held which combines choodakarma (tonsure, shave the head) and Upanayana saṃskāra locally known as Bratabandha (Sanskrit vrata = promise, bandhana = bond).
+In Nepal, The one who wears the sacred thread are called as Tagadhari.

 This Sanskara involves the participation of entire family and a teacher who then accepts the boy as a disciple in the Guru–shishya tradition of Hinduism.
 Gayatri Mantra marks as an individual's entrance to a school of Hinduism.
-This ceremony ends after the boy goes for his first alms round to relatives and leave for gurus Ashram.
-Traditionally these boys were sent to ashrams with the gurus to learn in a gurukul system of education but in modern times this act of the boy doing for first alms round in town and leaving his family for gurus hermitage is done symbolically.
+This ceremony ends after the boy goes for his first alms round to relatives and leave for the guru's ashram.
+Traditionally, these boys were sent to learn in a gurukula system of education but in modern times, this act is only done symbolically.